 Short term effects on the lungs

-Radiotherapy to the chest area may cause some inflammation of your lungs.
+Radiotherapy to the chest area can cause:

 You need to tell your radiotherapy doctors if you have a heart condition that makes you breathless or if you have a heart pacemaker.
 Radiotherapy can make heart conditions worse over many years for some people.